pallets/click/docs/why.rst

 does not allow you to customize the help pages too much.
 This is intentional because Click is designed to allow you to nest command line utilities.
-The idea is that you can have a system that works together with another system by taking two Click instances together and they will continue working as they should.
+The idea is that you can have a system that works together with another system by tacking two Click instances together and they will continue working as they should.

 Too much customizability would break this promise.